leonardoeng13/reviewtrials/README.md

 # Project Name

-> One paragraph statement about the project.
+> Project Microverse Trials Code Review

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.
+This exercise was made to us make some improvements to your trial code, use the linter tool to check the source, and for us training how to be a code reviewer.

 ## Built With

-- Major languages
+- Major languages: HTML
-- Frameworks
+- Frameworks: Visual Studio
-- Technologies used
+- Technologies used: Visual Studio, HTML, Linter Code check, bash.

 ## Live Demo